American Staffordshire Terrier(American Pit Bull Terrier)

 Form and Function

 American Staffordshire Terriers are muscular, giving the impression not only of great strength for their size but also of grace and agility.
 Their gait is springy.
 Their low center of gravity help them to easily stay on their feet, however they are also quite nimble.
-Their jaws are strong with great power.
 The coat is short, close, and glossy.

 Friendliness To Dogs